 The other design used by Everpure is a carbon block filter.
 In these cartridges the filter media material is pressed into a porous block that allows for water flow while still maximizing the available surface area of the carbon media.
 Because of this large volume of carbon, many of the carbon block filters we offer have a lifespan above 1000 gallons, making them ideal for households that use a lot of water.

 When deciding which of our Everpure systems would be the best option to install in your home, there are a couple of important logistical factors to consider.
 The first limiting factor is obviously going to be size.
 As we mentioned early, these systems take up an area of 5” X 5” X 21”.
 If you are dealing with a cramped space, we also offer systems like our H54 that only have a 15” height, saving half a foot of under sink space.

 If you are having to change your Everpure filter cartridge more than once per year, you can always upgrade!
 Everpure’s filter heads are universal in design, meaning different cartridges can all fit onto the same filter head, regardless of the system that was originally installed.
 Here is a quick reference guide.

 So if you are looking for a good water purifier for your home, our team is happy to help.
 After years of working in the filtration industry, we are dedicated to helping home and business owners find the perfect filtration system to fit their needs.
 We know these systems literally inside and out so if you need any help making a decision, feel free to reach out to a member of our team.

-You can reach us by calling 1-866-283-9919 or send us an email to email@example.com, or better yet, hop on LiveChat with us right now.
+You can reach us by email at firstname.lastname@example.org, or better yet, hop on LiveChat with us right now.
 We are dedicated to offering the best customer service in the industry, so never hesitate to reach out with your queries.